stella/stella.github.com/_posts/features/2013-01-18-add-site-contacts.md

 bio: https://twitter.com/solutious
 ---

-We release a new feature today: site contacts.
+We released a new feature today: site contacts.

 ## Site Settings